Urology Training Pathway

 How to become a urologist in Australia — the RACS Surgical Education and Training program in Urology run with USANZ, how national selection and regional distribution work, the exams, and what the published ATO data shows urologists earn.

-Urology is competitive but, on RACS's published numbers, with a higher offer rate than the very tightest surgical specialties.
-Selection is the bottleneck and the CV is expensive to build — there's no published rule that you must do unaccredited urology first, but the rotation and referee prerequisites effectively require sustained urology experience before you apply.
+Competitive, but on RACS's published numbers with a higher offer rate than the very tightest surgical specialties.
+Selection is the bottleneck and the CV is expensive to build — no published rule says you must do unaccredited urology first, but the rotation and referee prerequisites effectively require sustained urology experience before you apply.

 Why urology

-You manage surgical disease of the urinary tract and male reproductive system — kidney stones, prostate disease and prostate cancer, bladder and kidney cancer, incontinence and reconstruction, andrology and paediatric urology — combining clinic and cystoscopy with a high-volume endoscopic and laser operating list and major open and robotic surgery.
-There's real acute work: obstructed infected stones and renal colic, acute urinary retention, testicular torsion (time-critical) and heavy haematuria.
-It suits people who like a technology-heavy procedural field — endoscopy, lasers and robotics — with a mix of cancer surgery, functional work and acute emergencies, and who are prepared for a competitive entry that rewards sustained urology experience and research.
+You manage surgical disease of the urinary tract and male reproductive system — kidney stones, prostate, bladder and kidney cancer, incontinence and reconstruction, andrology and paediatric urology — combining clinic and cystoscopy with a high-volume endoscopic and laser list and major open and robotic surgery.
+There's real acute work: obstructed infected stones and renal colic, acute retention, testicular torsion and heavy haematuria.

 The training pathway